 (b) the order is complied with but the tree cover is subsequently destroyed, or is not maintained to the satisfaction of the Minister,

-any officer of the Commission may, where the ownership of the land has not changed since the order was made or a memorial of the order was registered and recorded under section 12BB, enter upon the land with such persons and things as may be necessary to ensure that the land is restored and may thereon carry out such works as are necessary for that purpose, and the Commission may recover any expenses thereby reasonably incurred as a debt due from any person who is then the owner of the land.
+the Minister may, where the ownership of the land has not changed since the order was made or a memorial of the order was registered and recorded under section 12BB, enter upon the land with such persons and things as may be necessary to ensure that the land is restored and may thereon carry out such works as are necessary for that purpose, and the Minister may recover any expenses thereby reasonably incurred as a debt due from any person who is then the owner of the land.

-(2) Where a person who is an owner of the land reasonably incurs expense in complying with an order made under section 12B(2), or where the Commission recovers expenses from a person under subsection (1), that person may, if he is not the person on the conviction of whom the order was made, recover as a debt due from the person so convicted the amount —
+(2) Where a person who is an owner of the land reasonably incurs expense in complying with an order made under section 12B(2), or where the Minister recovers expenses from a person under subsection (1), that person may, if he is not the person on the conviction of whom the order was made, recover as a debt due from the person so convicted the amount —

 (a) reasonably incurred in complying with the order; or

-(b) where expenses are recovered from him by the Commission under subsection (1), which is attributable to the act or default in respect of which the person was so convicted.
+(b) where expenses are recovered from him by the Minister under subsection (1), which is attributable to the act or default in respect of which the person was so convicted.

 [Section 12BD inserted by No. 75 of 1980 s.
 5; amended by No. 25 of 1985 s.
 91; No. 73 of 1995 s.
-62.]
+62; No. 38 of 2007 s.
+9 and 23.]

 12BE.
 Injunctions